 - sabbaticalhomes.com - This is a website for home exchanges and rentals for academics on sabbatical leave.

-- casaswap.com - Free student housing website
+- Housing Anywhere - Free student housing website

 - nef.no (in Norwegian) – The Norwegian Real Estate Association provides useful information and a list of reliable real estate agents.
 Some real estate agents also have a list of houses and apartments for rent.